mveele/SQL_join_comms/README.md

-So far, we have seen one-to-one joins means there was no duplicate of ids in any of table (no two rows have same id).
-But in reality, there is possibility of an id having multiple records in a table.
+So far, we have seen one-to-one joins means there was no duplicate of ids in any table (no two rows have the same id).
+But in reality, there is a possibility of an id having multiple records in a table.

-The query to do manipulation stays same but the output would change in which the rows will be returned as many times as ids are duplicated in the tables.
+The query to do manipulation stays the same but the output would change in which the rows will be returned as many times as ids are duplicated in the tables.

-Refer to below image for understanding.
+Refer to the image below:

 <img src="https://github.com/mveele/SQL_join_comms/blob/surbhi33-patch-1/images/one_to_one.png" alt="drawing"
 width="800"/>

-The only difference between one-to-many and many-to-many is that many-to-many has duplicate rows in both tables joined due to which the total rows in output table will have cartesian product of number of fuplicate rows in both tables.
+The only difference between one-to-many and many-to-many is that many-to-many has duplicate rows in both tables joined due to which the total rows in output table will have a cartesian product of the number of duplicate rows in both tables.

 <b> Example of One-to-Many </b>